 For obvious reasons, these workers must put themselves in precarious positions, perched high above the ground on scaffolding.
 And while OSHA has bound construction companies and independent contractors to numerous scaffolding safety procedures, accidents happen.
 Many scaffolding accidents end tragically with a construction worker losing their life, as one man did in Manhattan.
 No one should be left to deal with such a tragedy by themselves.

-After a work-place injury, most of New York City’s construction workers turn to the Workers Compensation System for assistance in covering medical expenses and lost wages.
-But the system can fail; some insurers refuse injured workers out-right, or aggressively argue to limit compensation.
+After a workplace injury, most of New York City’s construction workers turn to the Workers Compensation System for assistance in covering medical expenses and lost wages.
+But the system can fail; some insurers refuse injured workers out-right or aggressively argue to limit compensation.

 For decades, construction workers have turned to the experienced construction accident lawyers at Banville Law for help.
-We fully understand the burdens that a work-place injury can place on accident victims and their loved ones.
+We fully understand the burdens that a workplace injury can place on accident victims and their loved ones.
 Our personal injury attorneys employ a time-tested combination of compassionate counsel and tireless advocacy to secure maximum compensation.
-Whether that means holding New York State’s Workers Compensation Bureau to their end of the bargain or pursuing negligent parties in court, our scaffolding construction accident attorneys have only one goal: ensuring your healthy recovery.
+Whether that means holding New York State’s Workers Compensation Bureau to their end of the bargain or pursuing negligent parties in court, our scaffolding construction accident attorneys in New York have only one goal: ensuring your healthy recovery.